top of page

 To be honest, we really don't think it can be fixed!"

-That was the Regions Bank CMO, along with her 'second-in-command.'
+That's the Regions Bank CMO, along with her 'second-in-command.'

 STEP #1: REBUILD RELATIONSHIPS AMONG THE AD AGENCIES